xup6fup/MxNetR-YOLO/README.md

 I will use [this website](https://apache-mxnet.s3-accelerate.amazonaws.com/gluon/dataset/pikachu/) for downloading this dataset.
 You can use the code ["1.
 Build jpg data from source.R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/pikachu/code/1.%20Processing%20data/1.%20Build%20jpg%20data%20from%20source.R) to quickly download this dataset (84 MB for training and 10 MB for testing), and further procees them to jpeg file. **Note: this repository has included all data of pikachu dataset, so you can skip this step.**

 For follow-up training tasks, we need to process these data to .RData file.
 You can use the codes ["2-1.
-Processing image (train).R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/voc2007/code/1.%20Processing%20data/2-1.%20pre-processing%20image%20(train%20%26%20val).R) and ["2-2.
-Processing image (val).R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/voc2007/code/1.%20Processing%20data/2-2.%20pre-processing%20image%20(test).R) to do this work.
-You can find them in the folder 'pikachu/data' **Note: you can also skip this step.**
+Processing image (train).R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/pikachu/code/1.%20Processing%20data/2-1.%20Processing%20image%20(train).R) and ["2-2.
+Processing image (val).R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/pikachu/code/1.%20Processing%20data/2-2.%20Processing%20image%20(val).R) to do this work.
+You can find them in the folder 'pikachu/data'. **Note: you can also skip this step.**

 Training stage
 ---

+The first step for using MxNet to train a yolo model is to build an iterator.
+You can use the codes ["1.
+Encode, Decode & Iterator.R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/pikachu/code/2.%20Training/1.%20Encode%2C%20Decode%20%26%20Iterator.R) for conducting this process.
+It is worth noting that bounding boxes are needed to encode as a special form for following training.
+Moreover, the encoded labels also need to pass a decoding process for restoring bounding boxes.
+The encode and decode function are the core of the yolo model. **Note: yolo v1 is not include the anchor box, this means the anchor box happens to be equal as the grid size.**

+The next step is to define the model architecture.
+We use a pretrained model (training by imagenet for image recognition) and fine tune it.
+Here we contains a MxNet implementation of a MobileNets_V2-based YOLO networks.
+For details, please read the [above descriptions](https://github.com/xup6fup/MxNetR-YOLO#training-stage).
+The code ["2.
+Model architecture.R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/pikachu/code/2.%20Training/2.%20Model%20architecture.R) includes yolo predict architecture and loss function, you can try to learn yolo v1 from these codes.

+Now we can start to train this model!
+The support functions can be found from ["3.
+Support functions.R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/pikachu/code/2.%20Training/3.%20Support%20functions.R), and finally you can use ["4.
+Train a yolo model.R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/pikachu/code/2.%20Training/4.%20Train%20a%20yolo%20model.R) for training this model.

+Model performance
+---

+Finally, we get a model, snd the MAP50 in validation set is XX.XX%.
+You can use the code ["1.
+Prediction.R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/pikachu/code/3.%20Predicting/1.%20Prediction.R) for predicting an image.
+Here we have trained a model for your predicting.
+The 'yolo_v1-0000.params' and 'yolo_v1-symbol.json' can be found in the folder 'model/yolo model (pikachu)'.